jjhvandervliet/test_project/book/intro.md

 - The derivation of JC Hamiltonian and discuss what the RWA is.
 - The difference in eigenenergies for increasing decoupling and detuning.
 - Changes in the wigner function of the ground state and the corresponding \(x\) and \(p\) distrubutions.
-- How the RWA deviates under the Lindblad master equation.
+- How the RWA deviates under the Lindblad master equation with noise and measurement operators.

 **AI Usage Policy : We have used AI to help with markdown formatting and improving our plots / animations.**